makebot-lab/Rbot/README.md

 # Rbot
 Humanoid robot
 Developed by Won Dae Han
-* This project is open source, and all files are open and can be secondary edited and distributed.
+* This project is open source, and all files are open and can be secondary edited.